Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 I work as a security manager looking after the overall program, in addition to analyst/pentest responsibilities.
 So the training I needed had to be applicable to my day job.

-I don't work at a company where security itself is a revenue generator nor at a company that is large.
+I don't work at a company where security itself is a revenue generator, nor do I work at a company that is large.
 These 2 things mean I have a certain sized training budget that will not cover premium well known training providers.

 So my criteria was the below:
 * Good quality training
 * Not sink me into debt
 * Tie into my job (hands-on exam)

-I chose this training provider for these reasons and after going through the course, I personally feel it met my 3 criteria superbly.
+I chose this training provider for the above  reasons and after going through the course, I personally feel it met my 3 criteria superbly.
 This was mostly due to the fact that my day job for incident response is focused heavily in Splunk and the IHRP course covers this in-depth.

 # What Does The Course Cover?